Search

 Studies to Assess Efficacy or Safety of Wound Treatments

 Wound healing studies have also been conducted to assist during the early development of formulations and medical devices.
-At Scantox both full thickness and split thickness (partial thickness) wound healing studies are performed.
+At Scantox, both full thickness and split thickness (partial thickness) wound healing studies are performed.

 Split thickness wounds

 In split-thickness wounds, the epidermis and the upper part of the dermis is removed by a dermatome.
 Split-thickness wounds are used as models for more superficial wounds.
 Healing occurs by re-epithelialisation from the wound-edges and the hair follicles.
-During the healing period the wounds are evaluated at suitable timepoints.
+During the healing period, the wounds are evaluated at suitable timepoints.

 Full thickness wounds

-In full thickness wound healing studies, the epidermis, dermis and subcutis are removed using a specially designed round knife.
-The wounds heal by contraction, granulation, and re-epithelialisation, followed by re-modelling of the granulation tissue beneath the re-epithelialised wound surface.
+In full thickness wound healing studies, the epidermis, dermis, and subcutis are removed using a specially designed round knife.
+The wounds heal by contraction, granulation, and re-epithelialisation, followed by remodelling of the granulation tissue beneath the re-epithelialised wound surface.

 Full-thickness wounds are used as models for treatment of open wounds.
-During the healing period the wounds are evaluated at suitable timepoints.
+During the healing period, the wounds are evaluated at suitable timepoints.